Top 8 Paris Walks

 You will also find the Pantheon, built in the 18th century, where many famous French influential figures like Victor Hugo or Jean Moulin are buried.
 The Latin quarter is the student’s quarter, so it is a very lively place to have a drink in one of the numerous bars or cafés.

-After that, finish your walk by strolling, and maybe resting or having a nice picnic in the Luxembourg gardens.
+After that, finish your walk by strolling, and maybe resting or having a nice picnic in the Luxembourg gardens (le jardin du Luxembourg).
 Discover Walks offers guided tours of the Latin Quarter every day.

-Walking along the Seine from the Musée D’Orsay to Invalides is another one of the top 5 Paris walks.
+Walking along the Seine from the Musée D’Orsay to Invalides is another one of the top things to do in Paris.
 Enjoy strolling along the banks of the Seine, which have been recently redeveloped for pedestrians.
 If you are feeling sporty, this is also a great running spot!

 As you arrive at Invalides, you will get to see many Parisians’ favorite spot in Paris: the historical Invalides with its golden dome, the wide avenue leading up to it, bordered by a lawn, trees, and the Pont Alexandre III bridge.